 - When the soup is ready, strain giblets and the vegetables with a sieve.
 The giblets can, for example, be served separately.
 (We have fried them with some oil, parsley and garlic and had them served as a starter)

 - Pour the soup to the roast.
 Approx. Every 15 minutes or so, pour over the roast.
-Before the soup vegetables become too soggy, remove from the baking rack.
-We then served ithe veggies as a side dish.

 (c) by Angelika Kreitner-Beretits / Vienna Sunday Kitchen

-November 10, 2016 Hast du das Rezept ausprobiert?
+November 4, 2023 Hast du das Rezept ausprobiert?
 Dann freue ich mich über deine Bewertung!! / Rate this Recipe!

 Ich freu mich über deine Rückmeldung zum Rezept in den Kommentaren!